maul-esel/ahkbook/en/_posts/2011-11-03-Guide-Manual.markdown

 For German, there's a complete translation of the AutoHotkey_L manual available [in the german forum](http://de.autohotkey.com/forum/viewtopic.php?t=8861).

+Some (incomplete) IronAHK docs are [here](http://www.ironahk.net/docs/).
+For most undocumented cases, you can use the AutoHotkey classic helpfile.

-There are no helpfiles for AutoHotkey v2 and IronAHK right now.
-For IronAHK, you can use the AutoHotkey classic helpfile for most cases, AutoHotkey v2 users should check out the [Autohotkey v2 thread](http://www.autohotkey.com/forum/topic70266.html) for changes.
+There are no helpfiles for AutoHotkey v2  and AutoHotkey\_H v2 right now.
+Users should check out the [Autohotkey v2 thread](http://www.autohotkey.com/forum/topic70266.html) for changes.

-AutoHotkey\_H docs are also available online at [www.autohotkey.net](http://www.autohotkey.net/~HotKeyIt/AutoHotkey/).
+AutoHotkey\_H docs are also available online at [autohotkey.net](http://www.autohotkey.net/~HotKeyIt/AutoHotkey/).

 ## How to use the help file
 Running the above file gives you the usual WindowsHelp window.
 You can navigate to the right using the `content` tree, entering keywords in the `index` or the `search` tab, and save the most used pages in the `Favorites` tab.